Accredited weekend programs and programs for OTAs seeking occupational therapy (OT) degrees, sorted by State.

 Western New Mexico University

-Western New Mexico University, Silver City, NM, advances the OTA to MOT entry level by providing a distance learning experience using online courses plus one weekend a month labs in New Mexico.
-Designed for the working individual, students may chose a full- or part-time track.
-Full-time students can complete the program in 2½ years; part-time in 3½ years.
-New classes are admitted in the fall semester.
+Western New Mexico University, Silver City, NM, advances the OTA to MOT entry level by providing a distance learning experience using online courses plus on-site labs 3 times each semester.
+New classes are admitted in the fall semester, with application packets due in the month of April.
 In addition to the OTA associate’s degree, a bachelor's degree in any field is required for admission.
-For those students needing a bachelor's degree, WNMU offers a Bachelor of Arts in Rehabilitation on-line.
+For those students needing an online bachelor's degree, WNMU also offers a Bachelor of Arts in Rehabilitation, 100% online.

 Contact: (575) 574-5177